Skip to content

 Willing to Pay the Price

-The ISACA report also shows that more businesses are prepared to set aside funds to support cybersecurity initiatives.
-42% of respondents, the highest number in eight years, believe their cybersecurity budgets are sufficiently funded.
+The ISACA report also shows that more businesses are prepared to set aside funds to support cybersecurity workforce initiatives.
+42% of respondents, the highest number in eight years, believe their cybersecurity workforce budgets are sufficiently funded.
 55% of respondents to the poll believe their organizations will raise their spending on cybersecurity.

 We can only hope that increased funding, flexible hiring standards, and outsourcing security services will be sufficient to meet future security issues.